apollographql/apollo-client/.api-reports/api-report-core.md

 // src/cache/inmemory/policies.ts:161:3 - (ae-forgotten-export) The symbol "KeySpecifier" needs to be exported by the entry point index.d.ts
 // src/cache/inmemory/policies.ts:161:3 - (ae-forgotten-export) The symbol "KeyArgsFunction" needs to be exported by the entry point index.d.ts
 // src/cache/inmemory/types.ts:139:3 - (ae-forgotten-export) The symbol "KeyFieldsFunction" needs to be exported by the entry point index.d.ts
-// src/core/ObservableQuery.ts:113:5 - (ae-forgotten-export) The symbol "QueryManager" needs to be exported by the entry point index.d.ts
+// src/core/ObservableQuery.ts:116:5 - (ae-forgotten-export) The symbol "QueryManager" needs to be exported by the entry point index.d.ts
-// src/core/ObservableQuery.ts:114:5 - (ae-forgotten-export) The symbol "QueryInfo" needs to be exported by the entry point index.d.ts
+// src/core/ObservableQuery.ts:117:5 - (ae-forgotten-export) The symbol "QueryInfo" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:124:5 - (ae-forgotten-export) The symbol "MutationStoreValue" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:158:5 - (ae-forgotten-export) The symbol "LocalState" needs to be exported by the entry point index.d.ts
 // src/core/QueryManager.ts:399:7 - (ae-forgotten-export) The symbol "UpdateQueries" needs to be exported by the entry point index.d.ts
-// src/core/watchQueryOptions.ts:277:3 - (ae-forgotten-export) The symbol "UpdateQueryFn" needs to be exported by the entry point index.d.ts
+// src/core/watchQueryOptions.ts:269:2 - (ae-forgotten-export) The symbol "IgnoreModifier" needs to be exported by the entry point index.d.ts
-// src/core/watchQueryOptions.ts:316:3 - (ae-forgotten-export) The symbol "IgnoreModifier" needs to be exported by the entry point index.d.ts
+// src/core/watchQueryOptions.ts:269:2 - (ae-forgotten-export) The symbol "UpdateQueryFn" needs to be exported by the entry point index.d.ts
 // src/link/http/selectHttpOptionsAndBody.ts:128:32 - (ae-forgotten-export) The symbol "HttpQueryOptions" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)